-Regenerative Ag

-Spring and summer sowing strategies:

-Learnings from the CVRF
+Spring and Summer Sowing Strategies: Learnings From the CVRF

-Written by Jade Killoran: "Healthy Farming Systems"
+Jade Killoran: "Healthy Farming Systems"

-The Central Victorian Regenerative Farmers group (CVRF) has been trialling and demonstrating autumn, spring and summer sown multispecies cover crops during 2019/2020.
-The trials are supported by the North Central (CMA) with funding from the Australian Government's National Landcare Program.
+The Central Victorian Regenerative Farmers group (CVRF) have been trialling and demonstrating autumn, spring and summer sown multispecies cover crops during 2019/2020, generously funded by the NCCMA.
 The CVRF group encompasses a diverse range of farming businesses across varied climatic and soil zones, and their experiences have generated a wealth of knowledge and enthusiasm multispecies cover cropping.
 The consulting agronomist, Jade Killoran, details her sowing suggestions below, drawn primarily from the CVRF trials and demonstrations.